kancharlaNarmadha/1B/README.md

-# EX 4C Constructor Chaining
+# EX 4D Final ,Static Keyword
 ## DATE:
 ## AIM:
-To create a class named 'Animal' which includes its constructor. [constructor will print " I am an Animal"]

-Create a child class of 'Animal' named 'Dog' and add a its constructor [constructor will call its super-class constructor and print " I am a Dog"]

-Create a instance of Dog class and invoke the constructor using object.
+To write a Java program for below situation, Student object contains member 'Stu_Id'.
+It contains object named course, which contains its own informations such as Degree, Branch, Year of Studying.